VishalBhagat185/VishalBhagat185/README.md

 🚀  Building: Loading.. — a LeetCode-like platform with a twist
 🌾 Background: Farmer turned Developer
 📫 Reach me at: VishalBhagatt185@gmail.com
 🌍 Interested in opportunities in India 🇮🇳 & Usa.
-💡 Motto: "If You Learn Syntax - You can Code❤️".
-💡 Motto: "If You Learn Logic - You can Solve Problems ❤️".
-💡 Motto: "If You Learn Systems - You can Build Empire❤️"
+💡 Motto: "If You Learn Syntax - You can Code❤️"."If You Learn Logic - You can Solve Problems ❤️".
+"If You Learn Systems - You can Build Empire❤️"

 ![hadder](https://github.com/user-attachments/assets/d1afe066-2e0c-4eac-98a3-29b2918bec91)